nata1993/tarbimise_graafik/blog.md

 <script src="exported_module.js" type="module"></script>
 ```

 Should work now!
 Great!
 NOT!
 Unfortunatelly you cant use import-export of ES6 in local mode.
 You have to use them when you have your application running on server.
 In my case we were using NodeJS for that, hence no problems for us at that point in time.
 But we didnt learn about it back then and so started the rabid hole of CORS!
 Back to doing stuff oldstyle since this application wil be fully local anyway.
+So we are back to square one by just basic script tag in HTML code and src path to other JavaSript file.
+This works but
+makes code quite a bit more bloated.
+Remember to add at least a small comment to reference from where function'n'stuff came from.